Egyptian penal code: The Egypt Draft Penal Code of 1919

-Egyptian Penal Code of 1937 (Current Version)
+Egyptian Penal Code of 1937 (current version)

-After years of reforms, amendments and changes, in August of 1937, the parliament of Egypt voted and passed the Egyptian Penal Code of 1937, which has been continuously amended and still remains in place.
+After years of reforms, amendments and changes, in August 1937, the parliament of Egypt voted and passed the Egyptian Penal Code of 1937, which has been continuously amended and still remains in place.
 This penal code heavily relies on the principle of legality.
 This means that the law is the highest ranking authority regarding any criminal issues.
 The penal code becomes the most important guide in dealing with criminal acts and punishment.

 This penal code is divided in four broad sections called "Books" which have subdivisions that address specific topics.
 The code is addressed in terms of articles that explain all the provisions in detail.
 The code explains jurisdiction in terms of people, location, and courts.
 This means which people are subject of the rule of the code, where can their crimes be prosecuted, and which courts are in charge of specific issues and matters.
 The code explains types of crimes and their category.
 The penal code also explains the procedure of prosecution of crimes.